stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

   I quietly arose and opened a window to let out the fumes of whisky and the musty odor of dead things.
 Light from a dim moon, just risen, made objects below barely visible.
-I could just see Dominie Vanderhoof&rsquo;s grave from my position in the belfry, and blinked my eyes as I gazed at it.
+I could just see Dominie Vanderhoof's grave from my position in the belfry, and blinked my eyes as I gazed at it.
 That cross   was   tilted!
 I remembered that it had been vertical an hour ago.
 Fear took possession of me again.
 I turned quickly.
 Foster sat in his chair watching me.
 His glance was saner than before.

-  &ldquo;So ye&rsquo;re Vanderhoof&rsquo;s nephew,&rdquo; he mumbled in a nasal tone.
+   "So ye're Vanderhoof's nephew, " he mumbled in a nasal tone.
-&ldquo;Waal, ye might&rsquo;s well know it all.
-He&rsquo;ll be back arter me afore long, he will&mdash;jus&rsquo;
-as soon as he can get out o&rsquo; that there grave.
-Ye might&rsquo;s well know all about it now.&rdquo;
+ "Waal, ye might's well know it all.
+He'll be back arter me afore long, he will--jus' as soon as he can get out o' that there grave.
+Ye might's well know all about it now. "

   His terror appeared to have left him.
 He seemed resigned to some horrible fate which he expected any minute.
 His head dropped down upon his chest again, and he went on muttering in that nasal monotone.

-  &ldquo;Ye see all them there books and papers?
-Waal, they was once Dominie Slott&rsquo;s&mdash;Dominie Slott, who was here years ago.
-All them things is got t&rsquo; do with magic&mdash;black magic that th&rsquo; old Dominie knew afore he come t&rsquo; this country.
-They used t&rsquo; burn &rsquo;em an&rsquo; boil &rsquo;em in oil fer knowin&rsquo; that over there, they did.
-But old Slott knew, and he didn&rsquo;t go fer t&rsquo; tell nobody.
-No sir, old Slott used to preach here generations ago, an&rsquo; he used to come up here an&rsquo; study them books, an&rsquo; use all them dead things in jars, an&rsquo; pronounce magic curses an&rsquo; things, but he didn&rsquo;t let nobody know it.
-No, nobody knowed it but Dominie Slott an&rsquo; me.&rdquo;
+   "Ye see all them there books and papers?
+Waal, they was once Dominie Slott's--Dominie Slott, who was here years ago.
+All them things is got t' do with magic--black magic that th' old Dominie knew afore he come t' this country.
+They used t' burn 'em an' boil 'em in oil fer knowin' that over there, they did.
+But old Slott knew, and he didn't go fer t' tell nobody.
+No sir, old Slott used to preach here generations ago, an' he used to come up here an' study them books, an' use all them dead things in jars, an' pronounce magic curses an' things, but he didn't let nobody know it.
+No, nobody knowed it but Dominie Slott an' me. "

-  &ldquo;You?&rdquo; I ejaculated, leaning across the table toward him.
+   "You? " I ejaculated, leaning across the table toward him.

-  &ldquo;That is, me after I learned it.&rdquo; His face showed lines of trickery as he answered me. &ldquo;I found all this stuff here when I come t&rsquo; be church sexton, an&rsquo;
-I used t&rsquo; read it when I wa&rsquo;n&rsquo;t at work.
-An&rsquo; I soon got t&rsquo; know all about it.&rdquo;
+   "That is, me after I learned it. " His face showed lines of trickery as he answered me.
+"I found all this stuff here when I come t' be church sexton, an' I used t' read it when I wa'n't at work.
+An' I soon got t' know all about it. "

   The old man droned on, while I listened, spellbound.
 He told about learning the difficult formulae of demonology, so that, by means of incantations, he could cast spells